flexibeast/s6-man-pages/README.md

 site is authoritative; in the event of semantic differences between an HTML original and its port, please open an issue in this repository.

-To install the man pages, run `make`.
+To install the man pages, run `make install`.

 The default installation directory is `/usr/share/man`, but this can be changed by setting the `MANPATH` environment variable prior to